elliesiegel/Ambiguity_Patterns/README.md

 *word, num nodes, num edges, num clique nodes, num clique-edges, var clique-weights, var clique-edges weights*

+*Note:* for more detailed information about the categories and how to measure an ambiguity graph per category and a word, see *experiments/README.md*

 **References**:

 [How multilingual is Multilingual BERT?](http://www.dhgarrette.com/papers/pires_multilingual_bert_acl2019.pdf)